-In addition to the features described above, the GigaVUE TA Series offers many standard features from the GigaVUE H Series nodes:
+In addition to the features described above, the GigaVUE TA Series offers many standard features from the GigaVUE HC Series nodes:

 Benefit Descriptions Remote Management Configure the GigaVUE TA Series Traffic Aggregator's operations from a command-line interface: Local access over the serial console port.
 Remote network access using SSH2 over the 10/100/1000 Ethernet Mgmt port.
 Secure access to the CLI, either through local authentication or optional RADIUS/TACACS+/LDAP support.
 Powerful and flexible logging, including event notification via syslog, email, and SNMP traps.
 Aggregate Links Send the data from multiple different network ports to a tool port or GigaStream, allowing you to combine traffic from multiple access points into a single stream for uplink to the Gigamon Visibility Platform.
-CLI Management The GigaVUE TA Series nodes feature a common CLI with other GigaVUE H Series nodes.
+CLI Management The GigaVUE TA Series nodes feature a common CLI with other GigaVUE HC Series nodes.
 Command Abbreviation Type only as many letters of a command as are needed to positively differentiate from other available commands.
-For example, you only need to type con t to enter Config mode, not the full configure terminal command.
-SNMP Support Rely on secure SNMP v3 access to the onboard SNMP agent as well as v1/v2 SNMP traps.
+For example, you only type con t to enter Config mode, not the full configure terminal configuration configure terminal configuration configure terminal configuration configu SNMP Support Rely on secure SNMP v3 access to the onboard SNMP agent as well as v1/v2 SNMP traps.
 Email Notifications Use email alerts for proactive notification of a wide variety of GigaVUE TA Series node events, helping you keep tabs on system status in real time.
 Scalable Port Density The GigaVUE-TA10-TA10 can have either twenty-four (24) or forty-eight (48) 1Gb/10Gb ports enabled.
 The 24-port GigaVUE-TA10 is called the GigaVUE-TA10A.
 A license is available to expand the GigaVUE-TA10A to include all 48 1Gb/10Gb ports as well as the four (4) 40Gb ports.
 The GigaVUE-TA100 can have either sixteen (16), twenty-four (24), or thirty-two (32) 100Gb ports enabled.
 Licenses are available for the additional two sets of 8 ports.
 The GigaVUE-TA200 can have either thirty-two (32) or sixty-four (64) 100Gb ports enabled.
 A license is available for the additional 32 ports.
+The GigaVUE-TA200E can have sixty-four (64) 40G/100G ports.
 The GigaVUE-TA25 has forty-eight (48) 25Gb/10Gb/1Gb ports and eight (8) 100Gb/40Gb ports enabled.

-A 24-port GigaVUE-TA25 called the GigaVUE-TA25A is also available.
-License is required to upgrade the GigaVUE-TA25A to include all 48 25Gb/10Gb/1Gb ports as well as the eight (8) 100Gb/40Gb ports .
-The GigaVUE-TA400 has 32 400Gb/100Gb/ 40Gb QSFP-DD/ QSFP28/QSFP+ ports and 7 rear hot swappable fan modules, console port and a 10M/100M/1G management port.
+Benefit Descriptions A 24-port GigaVUE-TA25 called the GigaVUE-TA25A is also available.
+License is required to upgrade the GigaVUE-TA25A to include all 48 25Gb/10Gb/1Gb ports as well as the eight (8) 100Gb/40Gb ports.
+The GigaVUE-TA25E has forty-eight (48) 25Gb/10Gb/1Gb ports and eight (8) 100Gb/40Gb ports enabled.
+The GigaVUE-TA400 has 32 400Gb/100Gb/ 40Gb QSFP-DD/ QSF ports and 7 rear hot swappable fan modules, console port and a management port.
 The GigaVUE TA Seriesnodes make it easy to leverage the system's 10Gb or 40Gb port density, aggregating multiple underused 40Gb/10Gb/1Gb network ports to 40Gb/10Gb tool ports for uplink to the Gigamon Visibility Platform.

-Benefit Descriptions Clustering The GigaVUE-TA10, GigaVUE-TA40, GigaVUE-TA100, GigaVUE-TA200 nodes, GigaVUE-TA25 can cluster with other GigaVUE H Series nodes.
+Clustering The GigaVUE-TA10, GigaVUE-TA40, GigaVUE-TA100, GigaVUE-TA200 nodes, GigaVUE-TA25 can cluster with other GigaVUE HC Series nodes.
 This allows you to take advantage of the benefits of features such as GigaSMART.
 Ingress VLAN Tagging VLAN Tags can be added to the ingress packets on a per-port basis.
 This can help identify, differentiate or track incoming sources of traffic.
-GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE TA Series Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE H Series.
+GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE TA Series Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE HC Series.